 Russell Wilson Bio And Facts

-Russell Wilson is a football player and quarterback for the Seattle Seahawks in the National Football League (NFL).
-Ever since his entrance to the league in 2012, Wilson has been a star player and leader for the Seahawks, bringing the team to the playoffs seven times and to the Super Bowl twice.
+Russell Wilson is a football player and quarterback for the Denver Broncos in the National Football League (NFL) and was formerly quarterback for the Seattle Seahawks.
+Ever since his entrance to the league in 2012, Wilson has been a star player and leader, particularly for bringing the Seahawks to the playoffs seven times and to the Super Bowl twice.

-Because of his impressive athletic talent, Wilson excels in every sport that he plays and has been a key element of the Seattle Seahawks' success since he joined the team.
-After extending his contract for an additional four years with the Seahawks in 2019, he is sure to continue his successful career in the NFL.
+His impressive athletic talent has allowed Wilson to excel in every sport that he played; Wilson was a key element of the Seattle Seahawks’ success from 2012-2021.
+After extending his contract for an additional four years with the Seahawks in 2019, Wilson played for Seattle until 2021.
+In March of 2022, Wilson was traded to the Denver Broncos.

 - Education: Collegiate School Virginia, University of Wisconsin